phetsims/phet-info/doc/interactive-description-technical-guide.md

 can cover the majority of the usages, as well as keeping track of the model and custom state needed to create these descriptions.

+It is best practice to never call to an UtteranceQueue from a Describer file.
+This goes beyond the scope of what it should be doing.
+Instead, Describer types just return strings that can then be used for alerts in UtteranceQueue instances.

 In general, Describer types need a fair bit of information from the model, and sometime the view-state to fill in description.
 It is cleanest to pass as much information into the constructor, limiting the number of arguments needed for individual functions.
 See https://github.com/phetsims/ratio-and-proportion/issues/334.